Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 1. Seerah roots and What it means ?
 2. Difference in Seerah and Sunna ?

-### As a Diplomat
+### As a Diplomat and Peace Maker
 1. Breaching of Treaties (Hilf-ul-Fudul)
+2. Islam is a Message of Peace
-2. Fixation of Asward Stone
+3. Fixation of Asward Stone
-3. Migration to Abyssinia(Diplomatic Thinking)
+4. Migration to Abyssinia(Diplomatic Thinking)
-4. Jourey to Taif(Propogation)
+5. Jourey to Taif(Propogation)
-5. Al Aqaba Pledges
+6. Al Aqaba Pledges
-6. Constitution of Madina
+7. Constitution of Madina
-7. Treaty of Hudabiya
+8. Treaty of Hudabiya
-8. King Letters
+9. King Letters
-9. Hospitality Point(Dar ul zefan )
+10. Hospitality Point(Dar ul zefan )
-10. Delegation of Najran
 11. Escaped Sahabi after treaty of hudabiya
-12. Role Model for Modern Diplomacy
+12. Treaty of Najran: Friendly Ties with Neighbour State
+13. Prohibited Killing Without Justification (kill all humanity saying)
+14. Conquest of Makkah
+15. Ending Long Lasting Hostility between Aws and Kharaj Made
-13. Treaty of Najran(Treatment of Non muslims in Islamic state)
+16. Treaty of Najran(Treatment of Non muslims in Islamic state)
-14. Muslima Ambassador
+17. Muslima Ambassador
+- Role Model for Modern Diplomacy

 ### As a Military Strategist
 1. Objective of Warfare altered
 2. Economic Blockade ( Makkah Caravan )

 ### As a Peace Maker
-1. Islam is a Message of Peace
-2. Establishment of Pluraristic society(Constitution of Madinah)
-3. Ensuring Peace and Avoiding Confrontation(Escaped Sahabi after treaty of hudabiya)
-4. Treaty and Agreements
-5. Friendly Ties with Neighbour State
-6. Promoted the culture of Diplomatic Immunity (Muslima Ambassador)
-7. Fixation of Black Stone
-8. Religious Freedom(Taif)
-9. Taif Example( No retaliation Aganist agressors)
-10. Prohibited Killing Without Justification (kill all humanity saying)
-11. Conquest of Makkah
-12. Ending Long Lasting Hostility between Aws and Kharaj Made

 ## As a Educator
-1. Concept of Education in Islam( From Birth to death , Every man women should acquire,)
+1. Concept of Education in Islam( From Birth to death , Every man women should acquire,) (E)
-2. First islamic University (Ashabe Sufa)
+2. First islamic University (Ashabe Sufa) (A)
-3. Study of foreign Language ( Zaid bin sabit )
+3. Study of foreign Language ( Zaid bin sabit ) (Z)
-4. Way of Teaching(speed of speech, pitch high low for flow,use of gestures,example and references)
+4. Pattern of Teaching(speed of speech, pitch high low for flow,use of gestures,example and references) (P)
-5. Encourage questions ()
+5. Encourage questions () (Q)
-6. Analogical teaching ( Namaz, Neher)
+6. Analogical teaching ( Namaz, Neher) (A)
-7. Prisoner of war release condition badr
+7. Prisoner of war release condition badr (B)
-8. Taught through action (abolution)
+8. Taught through action (abolution) (T)
-9. use of visualization for teaching(jabir waqiya)
+9. use of visualization for teaching(jabir waqiya) (V)
-11. Made learners writes
+10. Made learners writes (W)
-12. Rewarded and appreciated positive behaviours (Ibn abbas)
+11. Rewarded and appreciated positive behaviours (Ibn abbas) (I)

 ## As an Individual
 1. Obedience of Allah